mizzy/how-to-manage-rpm-packages-with-git/README.md

 ## Problem

-Now I manage rpm packages like this https://github.com/paperboy-sqale/sqale-yum .
+Now I manage rpm packages like [this repo](https://github.com/paperboy-sqale/sqale-yum).

 This repository has source and binary packages.In this way, I have these problems.